sumn2u/learn-javascript/en/interview-questions/basic-level.md

 - Passed By Values Are Primitive Data Types.
 Consider the following example:

-Here, the a=432 is a primitive data type i.e. a number type that has an assigned value by the operator.
-When the var b=a code gets executed, the value of ‘var a’ returns a new address for ‘var b’ by allocating a new space in the memory, so that ‘var b’ will be operated at a new location.
+Here, the `a=432` is a primitive data type i.e. a number type that has an assigned value by the operator.
+When the `var b=a` code gets executed, the value of `var a` returns a new address for `var b` by allocating a new space in the memory, so that ‘var b’ will be operated at a new location.

 Example:
 ```js